sonya-yu-z/yt-transcript-generator/README.md

 # yt-transcript-generator

-YouTube transcripts for shoggoth preprocessing.

-A small local utility for turning YouTube videos into plain-text transcript files that can be read directly by Codex, ChatGPT, Claude, or other local coding-agent workflows.
+A local utility for converting YouTube videos into plain-text transcript files for downstream analysis, summarization, and coding-agent workflows.

+The tool prefers existing YouTube captions when available and can fall back to local speech-to-text transcription when necessary.

-This is not intended to be a web service or commercial transcription product.
+It is designed as a lightweight preprocessing utility rather than a hosted service or commercial transcription platform.

-It is a local preprocessing appliance.

 ---

-## Purpose
+## Overview

 The intended workflow is: